frederic-perez/AmE-dictionary/data/dictionary.md

 __stand strong__
 __stand tall__ :three::hammer: _She's standing tall and proud._
 __stand to reason__ :two::hammer: _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
+__stand up__ _idiom_ :dart: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
+In this usage, a noun or pronoun can be used between "stand" and "up." _I'm sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._
 __standard__ _n_ :camera: :es: estandarte (?)
 __standby__ _The old standby._
 __standings__ _n_ :three::hammer: _Pac-12 Standings_ _Harvick is third in the standings._ :es: clasificación